maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 }
 ```

-- **NOTES**
-  - We read from a file by passing a slice of bytes to `fl.Read()`
-  - It returns the number of bytes that were read into the slice and error
-  - Also need to handle `EOF` marker to stop reading the file
 - We could also supply a function that returns values to `defer`
   - But there is no way to read those values